Content Management Systems, Webshops and Private Clouds.

 Empty phrases, banal platitudes and false vanity do not move a project forward.
 Let’s just speak the same language: Honest, straightforward and on a level playing field.

-Software development always starts from scratch and is an evolutionary process from planning to requirements analysis to programming, documentation and finally testing.
+Web development is an evolutionary process starting from scratch, from planning to requirements analysis, to programming, technical documentation and finally testing.
 In most cases clearly defined objectives need to be met.

-Even when sketching the initial design, one must not lose sight of the basic idea: To deliver an application that makes sense, is of high quality, and will be a pleasure to the end users for years to come.
+When sketching the initial design, one must not lose sight of the basic idea of the world wide web: Provide an easy to use global information system.
+A web developer’s responsibility now lies in creating a website that makes sense, is of high quality, and will satisfy the end users for years to come.

 What is the process of a project?